TacoMantra/delirium-assessment-tool/README.md

 ## 🏥 About

-This app is intended for **orthopedic practitioners** to quickly assess a patient’s risk of hip fracture.
+This app is intended for **orthopedic practitioners** to quickly assess post-surgical hip fracture patients for the risk of developing delirium.
 It aims to simplify the process of gathering relevant data and providing insights to practitioners.

 ---